PART 5 – PRACTICE NOTES

 For overnight stays, agree who is sharing with whom before you go.
 This will enable suitable sharing in terms of age and gender.
 Parents/carers and the children and young people should be consulted in advance about arrangements for sharing, where possible and appropriate, and there should be a certain amount of flexibility as friendships can change

 Residential at a Facility / Centre

-Members of staff should ensure the facility is appropriately licensed and has adequate and relevant insurance cover in place.
-The facility should have a policies on Child Wellbeing / Protection and Health & Safety.
+Members of staff and/or volunteers should ensure the facility is appropriately licensed and has adequate and relevant insurance cover in place.
+The facility should have policies on Child Wellbeing / Protection and Health & Safety.
 Adequate security arrangements should be in place and facility staff should have been appropriately vetted.
-Facility staff involved in the training or instruction of children must be appropriately qualified and trained.
-Members of staff should ensure there is adequate supervision of the group for the duration of the stay, particularly when the facility is being shared with other groups.
+Facility staff involved in the training or instruction of children and/or young people must be appropriately qualified and trained.
+Members of staff and/or volunteers should ensure there is adequate supervision of the group for the duration of the stay, particularly when the facility is being shared with other groups.

-Members of staff should maintain an overview of the wellbeing of all children during the trip.
+Members of staff and/or volunteers should maintain an overview of the wellbeing of all children and/or young people during the trip.
 This can help to identify issues at an early stage and resolve them as quickly as possible.
-Children can participate in this process by, for example, taking turns to complete a daily diary about the trip.
-This can be an overt or discreet way for them to communicate things (both positive and negative) that they want you to know.
-Children should also know who they can talk to, or speak directly with the Child Wellbeing and Protection Officer if they have any worries or concerns while away from home.
+Children and/or young people can participate in this process by, for example, taking turns to complete a daily diary about the trip.
+This can be an overt or discreet way for them to communicate things (both positive and negative) that they want members of staff and/or volunteers to know

-8. After the Trip Where appropriate, a debrief will take place with all those involved in the trip, including children.
+Where possible, a debrief will take place with all those involved in the trip.
+Ask the children and/or young people and the staff and/or volunteers what they enjoyed and they would change.
 This will provide an opportunity to reflect on what went well, not so well and what could have been done differently.
 Feedback will be used to inform future trips.